jmooring/hugo-sites/README.md

 # Hugo Sites

-These sites were created with Hugo.
+Clone and build this Hugo site to render a curated list of other sites built with Hugo.

 To appear on this list, the site's home page must contain a `meta` element with the `name` attribute set to `generator`, and "Hugo" must appear in the `content` attribute.

 The version, title, and description are retrieved from each site's home page every time this site is built.